celia-pixel-rgb/Project-Wedding-Ceremony/README.md

 Open it, this is your executable file !

-- The csv file is generated autmoatically too! newcat.exe is the csv file of newcat.s mainapp.exe is the csv file of mainapp.c
+- The csv file is generated automatically too!